*Voor het Nederlandse artikel, selecteer ‘Nederlands’ in de rechter bovenhoek/drop-down menu

 But why is it so important to be eating nuts on the FODMAP diet?

 For starters, because nuts are an important source of fiber.
-Fiber is important for managing IBS (for my article, click here), it is helping you feel satiated and it is the main source of nutrition for your friends, the gut bacteria (for my article, click here)
+Fiber is important for managing Irritable Bowel Syndrome (IBS) (for my article, click here), it is helping you feel satiated and it is the main source of nutrition for your friends, the gut bacteria (for my article, click here)

 It is challenging to get enough fiber while being on the FODMAP diet, this is because most high FODMAP foods are actually vegetables, fruits, and whole grains.
 Usually, this is the main source of fiber in a diet.